amirholakoo/AISM/VISION/qr_live_v1/README.md

 >
 > 👉 **[Required: mediamtx_v3 Setup](https://github.com/amirholakoo/AISM/tree/main/Media_Server/mediamtx_v3)**

+**Important note**: When you want to run the app with python command, you must use dir3ectly the rasberry terminal not ssh as the UI is not available through ssh.
 To connect to a live RTSP stream (e.g., from a camera connected to a MediaMTX server), use the following command:
 ```bash
 python robust_live_qr.py "rtsp://<your-stream-ip>:<port>/<stream-name>"